thuynh26/cmpm121-Final/README.md

 - **Red Cube**: Dynamic object (mass=10) for testing physics interactions
 - **Lighting**: Ambient (60%) + directional light with shadows

-## F1 Team REFLECTION

 ## F2 Devlog Entry - 11/28/2025

-### 3D rendering and physics simulation

-- Still using `three.js` for 3D rendering and `ammo.js` for physics simulation.
-- Scene is built from geometric planes, boxes, and spheres.
-- `ammo.js` is initialized into a `btDiscreteDynamicsWorld` with gravity set to (0, -9.8, 0).
-- Using a `RigidBody` helper class for creating box and sphere colliders.

-### Specifc object interactions

-- Player can interact with specific meshes in the scene (door and picking up and throwing an object).
-- On left-click, we project the mouse position into 3D, intersect it against scene objects, and then inspect the clicked mesh’s `userData`.

-### Inventory system

-- Player can up pickable mesh (e.g. the red cube or the sphere) -> its rigid body is removed from the physics world and stored in the inventory.
-- Items in the inventory can be visually seen in the bottom right corner of view.

 ### Physic based puzzle